oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 :::

-If the resource path is passed in the request body, it MUST be percent-encoded, come before any query options and be separated from them by a `?`.
+If the resource path is passed in the request body, it MUST be percent-encoded, come before any query options, and be separated from them by a `?`.
+In other words, the request body is then a URL relative to the service root URL.

 For `Content-Type: application/x-www-form-urlencoded`, the request body MUST be suitable _input_ for the [`application/x-www-form-urlencoded` parser](https://url.spec.whatwg.org/#urlencoded-parsing)